uazadi/Sonar-WekaNose-Plugin/README.md

 For more details consult my [Bachelor Thesis](https://drive.google.com/open?id=160Tga1R02J-KgtDvXqRZASViouMKK4u6).

-For any problem related to the operation contact: alessandro.polastri94@gmail.com
+For any problem related to the operation contact: u.azadi@campus.unimib.it